 Wipro Technologies South Africa Proprietary Limited is a private company incorporated and domiciled in South Africa.
-The company is in the provision of information technology services.
+The company is in the Outsourcing, call centre services, registration with the council of debt collectors SA, financial services provider license and other Information technologies and business process outsourcing related related services.

-Significant accounting policies
+1 Significant accounting policies

-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The principal accounting policies applied in the preparation of these annual financial statements are set out below.